top of page

 Hiking the Chocolate Drop Trail in the foothills of the Little San Bernardino Mountains in Desert Hot Springs

-On the hill the views from the San Gorgonio pass into the Coachella Valley were great.
-The San Gorgonio Pass was formed by the San Andreas Fault, the major fault between the Pacific plate and the North American plate in CA. The tall mountain ranges on either side of the pass result in it being one of the windiest places in the United States, and that's why it is home to the San Gorgonio Pass wind farm.
+On the second hill the views from the San Gorgonio Pass into the Coachella Valley were great.
+The Pass exists because two gigantic fault-lifted mountain ranges grew upwards on either side while the land between them got stretched and dropped between them.
+It's basically a living crack between two giants.
+The bookend mountains result in it being one of the windiest places in the United States, and that's why it is home to the San Gorgonio Pass wind farm.

 Clouds in the San Gorgonio Pass from Desert Hot Springs